Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Lookout Mountain Incline Railway

-The one-mile railway is the steepest passenger railway in the world at a 72.7% angle at its steepest point.
+The one-mile railway is the steepest passenger railway in the world, with a 72.7% grade at its steepest point.
 The Incline is a National Historic site and railway landmark.
-The first incline railway was completed in 1887 when the trip lasted nearly an hour.
+The first inclined railway was completed in 1887, when the trip lasted nearly an hour.
 In 1895, the second incline was completed.
 At the center point of the journey, the two rail cars pass each other, and there is not a lot of room to spare.

-The present rail cars were installed in 1987 and provide a lot of windows for the mountain views.
+The present rail cars were installed in 1987 and feature many windows for mountain views.
 Over forty-million passengers have ridden the Incline in its century of operation.
 During the daytime hours, you will have a more enjoyable view.

 Looking down the Incline